psn-gpp/polito-se2-24-17/README.md

 ### CustomerDashboard
 The `CustomerDashboard` component allows customers to select a service from a list, including options such as "Ship A Parcel," "Track A Parcel," and more.
 The selected service is highlighted, and users can confirm their choice via a modal prompt.
 Additionally, a cancel button navigates them back to the home page.

+### TicketDisplay

+The `TicketDisplay` component presents the ticket information to the user, including service type, ticket number and along with a QR code.
+It includes a print button for easy ticket printing.

 ### OfficerDashboard
 The `OfficerDashboard` component provides a user-friendly interface for officers to select available counters.
 It features a dropdown menu for counter selection, accompanied by confirm and cancel buttons, allowing for efficient navigation through the counter management process.

+### CounterView

+The `CounterView` component displays details of the currently served customer, such as ticket code, service type, and service time.
+It also features a button for the officer to call the next customer, streamlining service delivery.

 ### ManagerDashboard
 The `ManagerDashboard` component is currently a placeholder for future functionalities aimed at managing and overseeing queue operations.
 This component will eventually include tools and features tailored for managers to facilitate effective queue management.

 ### Default
-The `DefaultRoute` component is displayed when users attempt to access an undefined route.
+The `Default` component is displayed when users attempt to access an undefined route.
 It informs users that the requested page does not exist and provides a button to navigate back to the home page.

 ## Class diagram

 ## Screenshot